entropylan/factorio-lan-website/content/terms.md

 Strictly no trading or other commercial activity, by any ticket holder, will be allowed at the event without the organiser’s prior written consent.

-Factory Game Lan Party accepts no responsibility for goods or services purchased from third party traders.
+FLAN Party accepts no responsibility for goods or services purchased from third party traders.

 Rubbish and other unwanted items must be disposed of using the bins and recycling points provided.